 Start up from macOS Recovery

-To start up from macOS Recovery, hold down Command (⌘)-R immediately after turning on or restarting your Mac.
-Release when you see the Apple logo.
+Hold down one of these key combinations immediately after turning on or restarting your Mac.
+Release the keys when you see the Apple logo.

 Startup is complete when you see the utilities window: